 Simon Fraser University offers two online survey options.
-Both are available to faculty, staff, and students who have an active SFU Computing ID: FluidSurveys and SFU WebSurvey.
-Note that FluidSurveys will be available through April 26th, 2018 and become "read only" on that date.
-If you require data from FluidSurveys, you should download that data prior to the end-of service date of May 11, 2018.
+Both are available to faculty, staff, and students who have an active SFU Computing ID: SurveyMonkey and SFU WebSurvey.
+If you are an existing user of SurveyMonkey, it is best to transition to the SFU-licensed version

 Notice of Service Changes: